Genentech/gReLU/CONTRIBUTING.md

    to send your changes for review.

    Find more detailed information in [creating a PR](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
-You might also want to open the PR as a draft first and mark it as ready for review after the feedbacks from the continuous integration (CI) system or any required fixes.
+You might also want to open the PR as a draft first and mark it as ready for review after the feedback from the continuous integration (CI) system or any required fixes.

 ## Troubleshooting